 This articles describes solutions to enable add-ins that are marked as inactive in Outlook but they are NOT marked as disabled.
-Outlook 2010 and Outlook 2013 actually have 3 status labels for add-ins: enabled, disabled and inactive.
+Outlook actually has 3 status labels for add-ins: enabled, disabled and inactive.
 Most people confuse an inactive add-in with a disabled add-in, but they are not really the same thing.

 Sometimes, it may happen that Outlook deactivates an add-in (or all your add-ins) without marking it as being disabled.
 For example, if you run the Outlook Product Stability Tool, it may end up making all your Outlook add-ins inactive, but at the same time they are not listed in the Disabled Items list.